tonethar/IGME-230-GDD-Spring-2018/weekly/Week-10B-notes.md

     - affinity maps/sticky notes
     - screenshots and notes on prototypes
     - pictures from user testing
-1. Clearly identify what *you* did on the project:
+1. For team-based work, clearly identify what *you* did on the project:
     - be specific!
     - don't exaggerate!